19hours/sg-statutes/Accountants Act - AA2004.md

 #### Approval of accounting firms

-18\.

-—(1)  A public accountant who wishes to have a firm or proposed firm approved as an accounting firm may apply to the Oversight Committee for approval of —

-(a) the firm as an accounting firm; and
+18\.—(1)  A public accountant who wishes to have a firm or proposed firm approved as an accounting firm may apply to the Oversight Committee for approval of —(a) the firm as an accounting firm; and

 (b) the name or proposed name of the accounting firm.